We Are Full!

-Welcome to official web page for the annual 44th Tanier Holly Run.
+Welcome to official web page for the 45th annual Tangier Holly Run.
 The Holly Run is a Christmas event where pilots from throughout the Mid Atlantic region fly boughs of holly out to the citizens of Tangier Island, Virginia.
-Purchased from the Native Americans for settlement in 1666, Tangier is one of the earliest setlments in Virginia and is an island community of about 700 people with access to the mainland only by boat and aircraft.
+Purchased from the Native Americans for settlement in 1666, Tangier is one of the earliest settlements in Virginia and is an island community of about 700 people with access to the mainland only by boat and aircraft.
 Due to sealevel rise, the island has shrunk over the years and most of the holly trees and other evergreens have sucumbed to rising waters.

 Fourty-five years ago, a local pilots named Ed Nabb realized a need on the island for evergreens to decorate for Christmas.
 He loaded up the family Ercoupe with boughs of holly and flew them to the islanders.
 The tradition grew annually as other pilots joined what became know as the "Holly Run" and was passed along to his son, Ed Nabb Jr., upon Ed Nabb senior's passing.